maximetouroute/maximetouroute.github.io/src/pages/photoBook/index.md

 </photo-grid>

 # Dailies
-A collection of shots fmor the everyday ramblings of my life.
+A collection of shots from the everyday ramblings of my life.
 <br/>

 <photo-grid>